B2ORG/T6-B2OP-PATCH/README.md

 # T6-B2OP-PATCH

 Patch for playing world record games in Black Ops II Zombies.
-Made based on community decision to create an official community patch from March 2023.
-What makes this patch stick out from among countless patches that have come before it, is focus on optimization, stability, and user freedom.
-Stuff like box, fridge overrides or characters are fully optional and invoked in-game by the players.
+Made based on community decision to create an official community patch from March 2023, and made mandatory for PC games during the vote in February 2026.
+The patch is focusing mainly on optimization, the priority is to contribute the least possible amount to errors the game has.
+It's features are build around finding a balance between reducing it's footprint and making it useful.

 Patch has already proved itself in multiple top games, including, but not limited to:
+- Tranzit [205](https://youtu.be/howdiS5Zq0k) WR by Santo
 - Town [100](https://x.com/Slewya/status/1837385114940022888) No Jug WR by Slewya
-- Town [29:14](https://youtu.be/jkJhQG_dsK0) 30sr WR by TheBrokenHead115
 - Die Rise [120](https://youtu.be/N0D1UieRNgM) coop WR by Issuez & NoMoleMan
-- Mob of the Dead [31:09](https://www.twitch.tv/videos/1918422380) 30sr WR by Becca
+- Mob of the Dead [240](https://youtu.be/MLtwXob2WJw) by Queziaa
 - Buried [255](https://www.twitch.tv/videos/2023305226) WR by Blasteress
-- Buried [210](https://www.twitch.tv/videos/2241796423) coop WR by Blasteress & notway
-- Buried [150](https://www.twitch.tv/videos/1866405878) No Power coop WR by Astrox & Nessquik
 - Origins [173](https://www.twitch.tv/videos/2546264620) WR by Vengiix
-- Origins [131](https://youtu.be/w2_WvEB6KSs) coop WR by DestroyeR and NoMoleMan

 # Informations

 Please inform me about any issues you may encounter with the patch, so they can be fixed, preferably with decent amount of information in what circumstances an issue occured.
 The main channel for issues is GitHubs Issues section, although it won't hurt to ask about it on [Discord](https://b2.wtf/discord/) first

-I'm currently the sole developer for B2OP, but the person making almost all important decisions is [Astrox](https://twitter.com/lAsTroXl).
-The best way to talk to both of us about the patch is joining the Discord from the link above and talk in the dedicated B2 section
+The patch was build in cooperation with [Astrox](https://twitter.com/lAsTroXl) who was a driving force in creating the patch and [NoMoleMan](https://x.com/NoMoleMan) who did insane amount of testing to help make the patch as good as it is today.

 Before reporting a problem, please check out the [FAQ section down below](#faq), you may find answers you're looking for there